Adventures in Jazz (album): Background

-Up until the "Adventures" recording sessions of December 1961, the history of the Kenton band using mellophoniums was a rocky road.
+Until the "Adventures" recording sessions of December 1961, the history of the Kenton band using mellophoniums was rocky.
 Though the band was touring with a mellophonium section throughout the second half of 1960, it was not until the Merry Christmas recordings of February and March 1961 that Lee Gillette and Stan Kenton deemed any recordings with a Kenton mellophonium band acceptable for release to the public.
-The instrument itself plays notoriously out of tune and trumpet players had to be converted to the mellophonium.
+The instrument plays notoriously out of tune and trumpet players had to be converted to the mellophonium.
 Prior to June 1960, the horn was new and untested in a real, musical playing environment.
 Two entire albums of material (sessions from Sept.
 1960 and Feb.
 1961) were left unreleased for more than a decade due to the problems associated with recording mellophoniums.
 Kenton commented, "The mellophonium is a peculiar instrument when you get in the upper register, you don't know what's going to come out from the thing, and it's hard to control."
 The kinks were worked out and the personnel of the Kenton orchestra persevered; Merry Christmas become both Billboard and Variety's top Christmas LP; both Kenton's West Side Story and Adventures In Jazz earned Grammys in 1962 and 1963 respectively.

-For Kenton himself it was a very difficult time personally, even with the successes of the West Side Story and Adventures In Jazz albums.
+For Kenton it was a very difficult time personally, even with the successes of the West Side Story and Adventures In Jazz albums.
 During the time of the recording in 1961, Kenton was suffering a huge personal embarrassment that surfaced in his professional life.
-His wife Ann Richards had done a nude layout for Hugh Hefner's Playboy which came out in the June 1961 edition.
+His wife Ann Richards had done a nude layout for Hugh Hefner's Playboy, which came out in the June 1961 edition.
 She had also signed a contract to record with Atco Records, without her husband's knowledge.
-Kenton himself found out about the Playboy layout out on the road while playing at the Aragon Ballroom in Chicago, when handed the magazine by Charles Suter who was the editor for Down Beat magazine at the time.
+Kenton himself found out about the Playboy layout out on the road while playing at the Aragon Ballroom in Chicago, when handed the magazine by Charles Suter, who was the editor for Down Beat magazine at the time.
 Richards was 23 years younger than Kenton and was not typically on the road with the band, though she had recorded Two Much! just a couple of years earlier with Kenton.
 Divorce papers were filed in August 1961.
-While Kenton was being confronted by the personal embarrassment of the situation and the divorce was going through the courts in Los Angeles, he was riding on a new wave of success with the West Side Story album charting for 28 weeks in Billboard peaking out at #16.
+While Kenton was being confronted by the personal embarrassment of the situation and the divorce was going through the courts in Los Angeles, he was riding on a new wave of success with the West Side Story album charting for 28 weeks in Billboard, peaking out at #16.
 The band had done the initial recording for Adventures In Jazz and would record the entire "Adventures" sessions in December.